sportsclimbs/sportclimbs-2/content/peak/matlock/colehill-quarry/_index.md

 ## Situation {.mt0}

-In the heart of Wirskworth Industrial Estate with ease of access and parking only 80m from the crag.
+In the heart of Wirksworth Industrial Estate with ease of access and parking only 80m from the crag.

 ## Character